 If your surgeon performs an angioplasty as an emergency procedure following a heart attack, you may need a longer recovery period in the hospital.

-If you have coronary artery disease or other heart-related condition, find out if angioplasty is right for you by calling Advanced Heart Care, or you can book an appointment online.
+If you have coronary artery disease or other heart-related conditions, find out if angioplasty is right for you by calling Advanced Heart Care, or you can book an appointment online.